apache/datafusion-sqlparser-rs/README.md

   * links to documentation for the feature for a few of the most popular databases that support it.

-If you need support for a feature, you will likely need to implement it yourself.
+Unfortunately, if you need support for a feature, you will likely need to implement it yourself, or file a well enough described ticket that another member of the community can do so.
 Our goal as maintainers is to facilitate the integration of various features from various contributors, but not to provide the implementations ourselves, as we simply don't have the resources.